ShadyPinesMa/QA_Portfolio/README.md

 ## About Me

 Aspiring QA Engineer with experience in manual, automated, and API software testing.
-Skilled in test planning, test case design, defect reporting, UI automation using Selenium WebDriver and TestNG, and API testing using Postman.
+Skilled in test planning, test case design, defect reporting, UI automation using Selenium WebDriver (TestNG) and Playwright (Typescript), and API testing using Postman.

 ## Skills